 Newton Park is well served by leisure amenities in and around Cambuslang.
 Burnhill Recreation Centre offers gym and sport hall facilities, and the Lifestyle Centre in Glenside Drive provides a swimming pool, indoor and outdoor sports facilities and a dance studio.
 There is also a recreation centre for young people, with an activity hall and a Thai boxing club, at the Halfway Recreation Centre.
 Nearby golf courses include the Calderbraes, Cambuslang and Sandyhills clubs.
 The more unusual activities in the area include the exciting Scotkart indoor go-kart racing circuit in Cambuslang.

-Opening-hours : Open Thursday to Monday 10am to 5pm
+Opening-hours : Open Thursday to Monday from 10am to 5pm.
+Closed Tuesday &Wednesday.

 This house description is based upon information supplied by the owner, or on behalf of the owner.
 These property particulars are produced in good faith and do not constitute or form part of any contract. s1homes do not take any responsibility for the accuracy of the information contained in this document.